-During flu season, parents do their best to keep kids healthy, but sometimes even the most vigilant preventive measures can’t stand up to the flu.
+Parents do their best to keep kids healthy during flu season, but sometimes even the most vigilant preventive measures can’t ward off the flu.

 Vomiting and diarrhea are good reasons for your child to stay home.
-These symptoms are too difficult to deal with at school, and are signs that the child is still capable of spreading the infection to others.
+These symptoms are difficult to deal with at school and show that the child is still capable of spreading the infection to others.
 Additionally, in younger children, frequent episodes of diarrhea and vomiting may make appropriate hygiene difficult, increasing the risk of spreading the infection.
 Wait at least 24 hours after the last episode before considering a return to school.

-If your little one is falling asleep at the table or acting particularly fatigued, he or she is unlikely to benefit from sitting in class all day.
+If your little one is falling asleep at the table or acting particularly fatigued, they are unlikely to benefit from sitting in class all day.
 Make sure your child stays hydrated and let them rest in bed.
 If your child is exhibiting a level of fatigue that is beyond what you would expect from a typical mild illness, they may be lethargic.
 Lethargy is a serious sign and should be evaluated by your child’s pediatrician immediately.

-A persistent cough is likely to be disruptive in class, and is one of the primary ways of spreading a flu infection.
-If your child has a severe sore throat and a regular or persistent cough, keep him or her home until the cough is nearly gone or easily controlled.
+A persistent cough is likely to be disruptive in class.
+It is also one of the primary ways of spreading a viral infection.
+If your child has a severe sore throat and a lasting cough, keep them home until the cough is nearly gone or easily controlled.
 They may also require testing by your child’s doctor for illnesses such as strep throat, which are highly contagious but easily treated with antibiotics.

 Does your child look pale or tired?
-Does he or she act irritable or seem disinterested in regular daily activities?
+Do they seem irritable or disinterested in doing normal daily activities?
 Are you having a hard time getting your child to eat anything?
 These are all signs that more recovery time is needed at home.

 If you’re still having trouble deciding whether to keep your child home from school, call the school and speak with the nurse to get advice.
-Most schools have general guidelines for when it’s safe to send your child back to school after being sick, and will be happy to share these with you.
-They may also be available online.
+Most schools have general guidelines for when it’s safe to send children back to school after being sick, and the school nurse will be happy to share these with you.
+These guidelines may also be available online.

 Talk to Your Employer Ahead of Time

 Discuss possibilities with your employer as flu season approaches.
-For example, ask about working from home and attending meetings over the phone or the Internet.
-Make sure you have the equipment you need at home: a computer, high-speed Internet connection, fax machine, and printer may make it easier for you to manage at-home work tasks.
+For example, ask about working from home and attending meetings over the phone or Internet.
+Make sure you have the equipment you need at home.
+A computer, high-speed Internet connection, fax machine, and printer may make it easier for you to manage work tasks from your home.

 Ask About Your Options

-Designate a shelf or cupboard to over-the-counter medications, vapor rubs, extra tissues, and antibacterial wipes so you’re ready for flu season.
-Keeping these items in one place can also help if you have someone coming to your house to care for your child.
+Designate a shelf or cupboard for over-the-counter medications, vapor rubs, extra tissues, and antibacterial wipes so you’re ready for flu season.
+Keeping these items in one place is also helpful for anyone who comes to your house to care for your child.

-Once the fever has been controlled for over 24 hours without medication, the child is usually safe to return to school—as long he or she isn't suffering from other, more serious symptoms such as diarrhea, vomiting, or a persistent cough.
+Once the fever has been controlled for over 24 hours without medication, the child is usually safe to return to school.
+However, your child may still need to stay home if they are continuing to experience other symptoms, such as diarrhea, vomiting, or a persistent cough.

 Attitude and Appearance Improve